easy-rpa/openframework/examples/word/working-with-variables/README.md

-# Reading content of DOCX file
+## Working with variables in Word file

 This example demonstrates using of Word library functionality to replace variables in a certain template with arbitrary values.